|

 moments

 notice.
-This whole sequence seemed strangely familiar to
+This sequence seemed strangely familiar to

-everyone
+and everyone

 started to rise.